Bregman level proximal subdifferentials and new characterizations of Bregman proximal operators: Preliminaries

 \begin{fact}[{\cite[Thm.
 26.5]{rockafellar1970convex}} and {\cite[Thm.
 3.7(v)]{bauschke1997legendre}}] Function \(\kernel\) is of Legendre type iff its conjugate \(\kernel*\) is.
 In this situation, one has that \(\func{\nabla\kernel}{\interior\dom\kernel}{\interior\dom\kernel*}\) is a bijection with inverse \(\nabla\kernel*\), and the following identity holds:

 \end{fact}

-Now we define the Bregman proximal maps and the Bregman--Moreau envelope of a function \(\func{f}{\X}{\Rinf}\).
-Although functions \(\func{f}{\R^n}{\Rinf}\) are usually considered in the literature, see for instance \cite{kan2012moreau,wang2022bregman}, our approach takes into account a broader class of functions while not affecting the validity of known results; see \cref{ex:ln} for illustration and \cite[\S3]{themelis2025natural} for a more detailed discussion.
+Now we define the Bregman proximal maps and the Bregman--Moreau envelope of functions \(\func{f}{\X}{\Rinf}\) and \(\func{g}{\Y}{\Rinf}\).
+Although functions \(\func{f,g}{\R^n}{\Rinf}\) are usually considered in the literature, see for instance \cite{kan2012moreau,wang2022bregman}, our approach takes into account a broader class of functions while not affecting the validity of known results; see \cref{ex:ln} for an illustration and \cite[\S3]{themelis2026natural} for a more detailed discussion.
+All these definitions are relative to a \emph{stepsize} parameter \(\lambda>0\).

 \begin{definition}[Bregman proximal mappings] The \emph{left (Bregman) proximal mapping} of \(\func{f}{\X}{\Rinf}\) is \(\ffunc{\prox_{\lambda f}}{\Y}{\X}\) defined by

 \end{definition}

 \begin{definition}[Bregman--Moreau envelopes] The \emph{left (Bregman--Moreau) envelope} of \(\func{f}{\X}{\Rinf}\) is \(\func{\env{f}}{\Y}{\Rinf}\) defined by